is8ac/aural2/paper/aural2.md

 will usually begin outputting the intent before the utterance is finished; a whole utterance is unneeded to correctly classify an intent.

 As Aural2 is trained locally, its model is trained on the user\'s voice recorded from actual usage.
-There is no need to collect a diverse training set; what would in any other model be overfitting to a single user or small group of users is Aural2's correct and non-problematic behavior.
+There is no need to collect a diverse training set; what would in any other model be undesirable overfitting to a single user or small group of users is Aural2's correct and non-problematic behavior.

 An advantage of sending audio to the cloud for conversion to an intent is that it allows such a system to use models running on servers in the